00glitched/TransformCalculator/README.md

 ## How to use
 - GnuLinux: Open `runFast.sh` file (you need to have octave installed)
-- Windows: Open `.m` file with octave
+- Windows: Open `LapTrans.m` file with octave